nbustos-dotcom/cybersecurity-hub/best-free-cybersecurity-courses.md

 showing up every day — even if it's just 30 minutes.

 ---
-*Written by a CS student at Michigan Tech with a cybersecurity minor.
-Some links are affiliate links which help support this site at no cost to you.*
-*Written by a CS student at Michigan Tech with a cybersecurity minor.
+*Written by a CS student at Michigan Tech with a Strong interest in cybersecurity.
 Some links are affiliate links which help support this site at no cost to you.*